-- Step 1 Heat a frying pan to medium heat.
+- Heat a frying pan to medium heat.

-- Step 2 Place the sausages into the pan, and cook for 10 to 15 minutes, turning occasionally until they are brown on all sides.
+- Place the sausages into the pan, and cook for 10 to 15 minutes, turning occasionally until they are brown on all sides.

-- Step 4 Slice the rolls down the middle and spread the mayonnaise on each side.
+- Slice the rolls down the middle and spread the mayonnaise on each side.
 Place the coleslaw mix on one side of each roll and the cucumber batons on the other.

-- Step 5 When the sausages are cooked place them in the middle of each roll and top with coriander and chopped chilli.
+- When the sausages are cooked place them in the middle of each roll and top with coriander and chopped chilli.

 - Keep the kitchen clean and cook the sausages on the BBQ.
-If your hubby is anything like mine, he will end up cooking dinner rather than letting you anywhere near the grill (and yes that was all part of my plan *cue evil laugh*).
+If your hubby is anything like mine, he will end up cooking dinner rather than let you near the grill (and yes that was all part of my plan *cue evil laugh*).

-If you make my Cheats Pork Banh Mi Recipe remember to share it them me on Instagram.
+If you make my Cheats Pork Banh Mi Recipe remember to share it with me on Instagram.
 I love seeing and sharing your creations.
 Plus, one lucky reader each month will win their own You Totally Got This grocery bag.
-You can find me @youtotallygotthis and don’t forget to use the hashtag #youtotallygotthis so I can find you.
+You can find me @youtotallygotthis – don’t forget to set your account to public and use the hashtag #youtotallygotthis so I can find you.